amykapernick/blog/site/posts/setting-up-local-dev-and-deployment-pipelines.md

 - [Gulp String Replace](https://www.npmjs.com/package/gulp-string-replace)
 - [Gulp Sourcemaps](https://www.npmjs.com/package/gulp-sourcemaps)

-These are all modules needed in my Gulpfile but feel free to use different ones or add your own, just remember to adjust as necessary.
+These are all modules needed in my Gulpfile but feel free to use different ones or add your own, remember to adjust as necessary.

 ```javascript
 //Variables